sendbird/sendbird-platform-sdk-java/docs/UserChannelMetadataApi.md

 <a name="updateChannelMetacounter"></a>
 # **updateChannelMetacounter**
-> Map&lt;String, SendBirdAdditionalProperties&gt; updateChannelMetacounter(channelType, channelUrl, apiToken, updateChannelMetacounterData)
+> Map&lt;String, SendBirdAdditionalProperties&gt; updateChannelMetacounter(apiToken, channelType, channelUrl, updateChannelMetacounterData)

 Update a channel metacounter - When updating existing items of a channel metacounter by their keys or adding new items to the metacounter